sigstore/sigstore-rs/README.md

  [![Continuous integration](https://github.com/sigstore/sigstore-rs/actions/workflows/tests.yml/badge.svg)](https://github.com/sigstore/sigstore-rs/actions/workflows/tests.yml) | [![Docs](https://img.shields.io/badge/docs-%20-blue)](https://docs.rs/sigstore/latest/sigstore) |  [![License: Apache 2.0](https://img.shields.io/badge/License-Apache2.0-brightgreen.svg)](https://opensource.org/licenses/Apache-2.0) | [![Crate version](https://img.shields.io/crates/v/sigstore?style=flat-square)](https://crates.io/crates/sigstore) | [![Crate downloads](https://img.shields.io/crates/d/sigstore?style=flat-square)](https://crates.io/crates/sigstore)

-This is an experimental crate to interact with [sigstore](https://sigstore.dev/).
+A crate to interact with [sigstore](https://sigstore.dev/).

-This is under high development, many features and checks are still missing.
+This is crate is under active development and is not will not be considered stable until the 1.0 release.

 ## Features

-### CosignVerification
+### Cosign Sign and Verify

 The crate implements the following verification mechanisms:

+  * Sign using a cosign key and store the signature in a registry
   * Verify using a given key
   * Verify bundle produced by transparency log (Rekor)
   * Verify signature produced in keyless mode, using Fulcio Web-PKI

 Signature annotations and certificate email can be provided at verification time.

-### OpenID Connect
+### Fulcio Integration

-For use with Fulcio ephemeral key signing, an OpenID connect API is available.
+For use with Fulcio ephemeral key signing, an OpenID connect API is available, along with a fulcio client implementation.

 ### Rekor Client

-All of the rekor client APIs can be leveraged.
+All rekor client APIs can be leveraged to interact with the transparency log.

 ### Key Interface

-The crate implements the following key interfaces:
+Cryptographic key management with the following key interfaces:

 * Generate a key pair
 * Sign data